Internet Safety for Teens, Kids, and Students

 The problem with this generation is that we accept there should be limits on the consumption of many things, such as sunlight or sugar and salt, but screen time is not something that is thought of as consumption.

 It is still true that today, despite the many warnings and news stories, safety on the Internet is not considered to be a serious matter by parents.
 This is, quite literally, a deadly mistake.

 The National Center for Education Statistics (NCES) conducted a survey and revealed that today children start using the Internet from the age of 3.

 Another survey, which was carried out by parenting website Netmums.com, found out that parents seldom know what exactly their children do on the Internet.
 Moreover, they are not aware of how many hours their children spend surfing the Net.
 Meanwhile, the number of threats children can face on the Internet is enormous and growing.

 The Internet could be a very positive step towards education, organisation and participation in a meaningful society.

 While undoubtedly true, parents and teachers must admit that the dangers of the virtual world are just as real as its benefits.
-Being fully aware of the threats posted on the Internet is the key for protecting kids online.
+Being fully aware of the threats posted on the Internet is the key to protecting kids online.

 However, before covering online dangers for kids of all ages, I want to emphasize that not only school children but college students are also at risk while surfing the Net.
 (Actually, in today’s complex cybersecurity environment even adults should take some steps towards Internet safety.)
 Staying on college campuses, students use their university email accounts, which are vulnerable to “phishing” attacks.